adjtomo/pyatoa/docs/storage.rst

     mgmt.load(code="NZ.BFZ", path="i01/s00")

 Misfit windows and adjoint sources are **not** explicitely re-loaded when calling the load function.
-To re-load windows, you can call the ``window``
+To re-load windows, you can call the :meth:`window <pyatoa.core.manager.Manager.window>` function:
-function:

 .. code:: python